BGray-wrl/new-hampshire-polling-avgs/README.md

-Code to create polling averages in the state of New Hampshire, using polling data from 538
+Code to create a web app displaying polling averages in the state of New Hampshire, using polling data sourced from [538](https://projects.fivethirtyeight.com/polls/president-general/2024/new-hampshire/)'s aggregation tool.